flyyee/homely/README.md

 - Heroku CLI 7.47.11
 - Python 3.8.3

-These are the versions that Homely was tested to work with.
+These are the versions on Windows 10 that Homely was tested to work with.
 Homely may still work with other versions, but support is not guaranteed.

+OSX/Linux is not supported.

 ---